vishalkoshal80-dev/Algorithm-foundations-Assignment-2/README.md

 This assignment focuses on analyzing algorithm efficiency using different approaches such as time complexity, recursion, and searching techniques.

 ## How to Run
-g++ algorithms_assignment1.cpp -o output
+g++ algorithms_assignment2.py -o output
 ./output

 ## Author
-Name: Your Name
+Name: Vishal Kumar